FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/incident-communication.md

       2. AO and applicable team members (contact information on file with the CSP)

 The AO will evaluate the final report submitted by the CSP and determine an appropriate path forward.
-This may include developing a plan of action and milestones (POA\&Ms) and/or CAPs to address areas needing improvement.
+This may include developing a plan of action and milestones (POA&Ms) and/or CAPs to address areas needing improvement.